dbathgate/cloudfoundry-conjur-buildpack/CONTRIBUTING.md

 make sure you have Go installed locally (at least version 1.12) and run:

 ```
-$ cd conjur-env/
+$ cd buildpack/conjur-env/
 $ go get github.com/cyberark/[repo]@v[version]
 ```

 This will automatically update go.mod and go.sum.

-Commit your changes, and the next time `./package.sh` is run the `vendor/conjur-env` directory will be created with updated dependencies.
+Commit your changes, and the next time `./buildpack/cojur-env/build.sh` is run the `buildpack/vendor/conjur-env`directory will be created with updated dependencies.

 When upgrading the version of Go for `conjur-env`, both the pre-built offline version and online version need to be
 updated:

-- **Offline build:** Update the base image version in `./conjur-env/Dockerfile`
+- **Offline build:** Update the base image version in `.buildpack/conjur-env/Dockerfile`

-- **Online build:** Update the version and file hashes in `./lib/install_go.sh`.
-Available versions and hashes are available at https://buildpacks.cloudfoundry.org/#/buildpacks/.
+- **Online build:** Update the version and file hashes in `manifest.yml`.
+Available versions and hashes are available at https://buildpacks.cloudfoundry.org/#/buildpacks/, or see the manifest for the [official Go Buildpack](https://github.com/cloudfoundry/go-buildpack/blob/master/manifest.yml.

 ## Testing